arpatterson31/data-structures-and-algorithms/javascript/Data-Structures/linked-list/README.md

 - Define a method called `insert` which takes any value as an argument and adds a new node with that value to the `head` of the list with an O(1) Time performance.
 - Define a method called `includes` which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
-Define a method called `toString` which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
+- Define a method called `toString` which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:
 `"{ a } -> { b } -> { c } -> NULL"`
+- Define a method called `.append(value)` which adds a new node with the given value to the end of the list
+- Define a method called `.insertBefore(value, newVal)` which add a new node with the given newValue immediately before the first value node
+- Define a method called `.insertAfter(value, newVal)` which add a new node with the given newValue immediately after the first value node

 ## Approach & Efficiency

 - The Big O of time for `insert` would be O(1) because we replace the current `head` of the linked list with the new node.
 - The Big O of time for `includes` would be O(n).
 - The Big O of time for `toString` would be O(n) becasue we would need to traverse through the list to print out all the values.
+- The Big O of time for `append` would O(n) because we have to traverse through the list to add the value at the end of the list
+- The Big O of time for `insertBefore` would be O(n) because we need to traverse the list to add the new node immediately before the first value node
+- The Big O of time for `insertAfter` would be O(n) because we are traversing to insert the node after the first value

 ## API